 Back up your entire Magento 1 store — database assets, root directory, media files, and code.
 This safety net is non-negotiable before initiating any migrate Magento operations.

 As we mentioned above, migrating themes directly is rarely feasible due to architectural differences.
 Plan for redesign using modern Magento 2 themes or custom development.
 For extension migration, verify compatibility with your target Magento 2 version.
 Repurchase or find alternatives on the Magento Marketplace where necessary.
 Custom code demands meticulous attention.
 Utilize the code migration toolkit to analyze and refactor custom modules, ensuring compatibility.
+Updating XML files may also be necessary to ensure custom modules work correctly in Magento 2.
 This phase often requires significant development resources.

 Magento 2 offers native support for Varnish Cache (unlike Magento 1, which required manual setup).
 This speeds up page loading by 5–10x through static content caching and reduces server load.
 For example: In Magento 2, Varnish is enabled by default as part of the recommended technology stack (alongside Redis and Elasticsearch).